shellkraft/eJPT-Notes/eJPT Notes/Assessment Methodologies/Footprinting and Scanning/Network Mapping.md

 - *A `-sU` (UDP SCAN) can take a lot of time to complete as UDP is a connection-less protocol.
 One way to solve this is by limiting the number of re-transmissions NMAP performs using the `--max-retries` flag.

+- `--open` - Will show only the open ports.